UK Vegan Camp-Out 2018

 • RESPECT THE PLACE - This goes without saying.
 Put your rubbish in bins placed around the site.
 All rubbish is collected after the festival and 100% of it is recycled!
 Let's leave the venue exactly how we found it.
 Bring a bin bag to fill up with rubbish at your tent and drop in the bins at the end.
 Take everything with you - tent, sleeping bag, rubbish etc!
 Anyone who wants to leave your tent rather than take it home, it will be donated to charity!

-• T-SHIRTS - If you buy a T-Shirt, just take your voucher code you received in your email to the merch stand once you're at the event, and they will give you your T-Shirt.
+• MERCH - If you buy a T-Shirt or hoodie, they will be picked up at the event.
+Just take your voucher code you received in your email to the merch stand once you're at the event, and they will give you your item.
 The people on the gates won't know about them.
 You can change your size providing we have enough of that size.
 You will also be able to buy them at the event.
-We will also have other things for sale like mugs and posters
+We will also have other things for sale such as mugs, stickers and posters.
+All T-Shirts/Hoodies are printed using ethical clothing!

-• AFTERPARTY - Each night there will be an afterparty in the main room from 11pm - 2am for those that wish to attend.
-One night will be garage/hip-hop, and the other rock/alternative
+• AFTERPARTY - Each night there will be an afterparty in the main room from 11pm - 2am.
+Friday is 'House/Garage/Vibes' by BENJ + Teaboyz (www.instagram.com/benjonearth).
+Saturday is 'Rock/Alternative' by Chris Hines

 • DAY TICKETS - As it stands there is no option for day tickets.
 If we were to, they would be added nearer the time dependent on how many weekend tickets are sold.
 The only way to ensure a place is to buy a weekend ticket, and people are free to come and go as they please on this ticket